Production Scaling and High Availability

 Taint

-nodes to reserve themkubectl taint nodes <etcd-node> target=etcd:NoSchedule
+etcdnodes to reserve themkubectl taint nodes <etcd-node> target=etcd:NoSchedule -

 Configure